Our Investment Philosophy

 The following principles guide how we invest our clients' (and our own) assets.

 We concentrate in our best ideas.
 We believe common sense requires that you invest in your best investment ideas.
-Although this approach generally results in investment performance than is out-of-step with the broad market, we believe it should result in superior investment performance over longer periods of time.
+Although this approach generally results in investment performance that is out-of-step with the broad market, we believe it should result in superior investment performance over longer periods of time.

 We insist on a margin of safety.
 We are bargain hunters.
 We only invest in companies that are "on sale" allowing us to buy $1 of assets for 60-80 cents.
 Buying assets cheaply increases the odds of investment success while reducing long-term loss of capital.